Gagging vs. Choking

 If you would like to help baby build chewing skills while minimizing gagging, offer food teethers or fibrous foods like a large broccoli floret.
 These foods tend to cause less gagging because they don't scatter in the mouth.
 Instead, they hold their shape while firmly touching the tongue and insides of the mouth.
 This touch communicates information to the brain that helps baby learn.
 Babies who start with finger foods tend to gag more in the beginning and less later on as they learn how to move the food around in the mouth.

-The gag reflex is easily activated by foods that scatter in the mouth, such as rice or grains, and mushy foods like ripe avocado and soft banana.
-These foods are challenging for baby’s immature chewing skills to manage in the mouth.
-For example, they cling to the tongue or roof of the mouth, causing intense gagging as baby is still learning how to use the tongue to unstick the food.
 While this experience is helpful for learning how to manage these textures, it can be hard to observe.
 Some families choose to puree these foods to minimize gagging; however, babies who are spoon-fed purees tend to gag more later on when they start exploring finger foods.

-See our article, How to Help Baby Gagging on Solids, for more information.
+See our article How to Help Baby Gagging on Solids for more information.

 One of the most important ways to decrease the risk of choking is to let a baby feed themselves.
 This way, baby sees, smells, and touches food as they bring it toward the mouth.
 These senses signal to the brain to prepare the body to bite, chew, and move the food around in a controlled way to swallow.